Prerelease:Kirby 64: The Crystal Shards

-An early version of the third stage in Aqua Star.
+Two months later, on November 15, IGN published another screenshot of Kirby 64, of an early version of the third stage in Aqua Star.
 The level layout is different, there are stars in the sky, and the cannons are situated much further away than there are in the final game.

 This picture is of an earlier version of the ending to the opening cutscene.
 There are yellow flowers to the left, and there's an extra path to the right.

 Several prerelease photos were released on January 27, 2000.
 One of them shows the beginning of the opening cutscene, which has a skybox with more realistic clouds in the horizon.
 The final version of this scene changes these clouds to be in the shape of rings and hearts.

 Another photo shows Kirby near Dedede's castle about to fight some Bumbers, which have a red coloration instead of violet.
 What's more interesting is that the life meter is flipped by 90 degrees for some reason, and isn't in Japanese numerals.